Rafooy/WebPages/README.md

 # WebPages
-This will be a collection of web pages that I can find.
+This will be a collection of web pages.